bihealth/manuscript_venn_diagrams/mk4/response_to_editor.md

 expression of genes might not have the power to reject the null hypothesis (no differential expression), resulting in introducing false negatives.

 **We fully agree that FNs are the core of the problem!
+In fact, we have chosen the FDR of 0.05 to minimize the number of false negatives (since a more conservative threshold results in higher false negative rate).**

-However, we know from other studies (and basic statistics) that even in most favorable circumstances the FNR will likely be above 20%; and that in case of transcriptomic studies, the FNR may be much larger (please see the relevant fragment already included in the paper).
+**However, we know from other studies (and basic statistics) that even in most favorable circumstances the FNR will likely be above 20%; and that in case of transcriptomic studies, the FNR may be much larger (please see the relevant fragment already included in the paper).
 In other words, it does not matter whether one looks at 80 samples or 193 samples: FNs are bound to occur.
 That is the reason – we claim – for the fact that the gene set enrichments found in this manner are related to the studied problem.
 However, we have addressed this isssue by testing different sample sizes (see below).**

 Therefore,
 the design of the experiment is biased in favour of the "desired" conclusion.